Funeral Do’s and Don’ts: Funeral Etiquette 101

 [00:04:28] They just have no clue.
 They weren’t raised in that environment to think out of respect for fallen soldiers, take that hat off.
-So I would say, you know, that you want to know what the don’ts are, the don’ts are don’t wear anything that.
-Low cut sleazy.
-I don’t know if that’s the right word you use on this podcast, but I think it’s, it’s understandable by.
+So I would say, you know, that you want to know what the don’ts are, the don’ts are don’t wear anything that’s low cut, sleazy.
+I don’t know if that’s the right word you use on this podcast, but I think it’s, it’s understandable why those.

 [00:04:51] You would be shocked, at what people wear today and what people do at visitations.
-It’s just, is absolutely amazing.
-I’ll never forget [00:05:00] this one.
-Lady almost wore a bikini to a visitation.
+It’s just, absolutely amazing.
+I’ll never forget [00:05:00] this one lady almost wore a bikini to a visitation.
 She walked in and asked my dad where the visitation was.
-Cause I think she just had come out of jail or something and he just looked at me and he goes, I that’s why I can’t quit this job, but something new everyday.
+Cause I think she just had come out of jail or something and he just looked at me and he goes, “that’s why I can’t quit this job, it’s something new everyday.”

 [00:05:14] But those are moments that were far and few between, but now they’re everyday occurrences.

-[00:05:19] Pete Waggoner: Keep the revealing short skirts, tight and also don’t be too, just avoid that and then.
+[00:05:19] Pete Waggoner: So keep the revealing short skirts, tight clothes and also don’t be too revealing, just avoid that.

-[00:05:27] Mike O’Connel: I guess, I don’t even know if he could say tight clothing, Pete, because, today I don’t know what they’re called.
+[00:05:27] Mike O’Connell: I guess, I don’t even know if he could say tight clothing, Pete, because, today I don’t know what they’re called.

-[00:05:32] what are those called?
-That when those they’re black women wear a Malott, what are those leggings?
+[00:05:32] What are those called?
+They’re black, women wear them a lot.
+Leggings?
 Like the ones you wear, Pete, but leggings are kind of a common thing, but they’re fairly tight.
-So I don’t think people are wearing those be disrespectful.
+So I don’t think people are wearing those to be disrespectful.
 So I don’t know.
-And that’s just, it, that shows what the old rules are and what today’s, what people are wearing.
+And that’s just, it, that shows what the old rules are and what today’s people are wearing.

 [00:06:04] Amber Miller: If you feel like it’s overly casual, something you’d wear to the beach or the nightclub, probably not appropriate for a visitation or service.

-[00:06:16] Mike O’Connel: I’m going to ask you now.
+[00:06:16] Mike O’Connell: Pete, i’m going to ask you now.
 Okay.
 So yeah, you’re asking Amber and I that and that’s the responses we’re giving.
 If you had a visitation for your mom and your friends came, would you care what they wore or that they were just there?

 [00:06:28] Pete Waggoner: That they were just there.
-And I wouldn’t even really be thinking about that to be.
+And I wouldn’t even really be thinking about that to be fair.

-[00:06:32] Mike O’Connel: Right.
+[00:06:32] Mike O’Connell: Right.
 So in one aspect, you’re agreeing with us that you shouldn’t wear those things, but yet your heart’s telling you that I wouldn’t care.
-So do you see where the, the collision is coming?
-Yeah.
+So do you see where the, the collision is coming now?

-[00:06:42] Pete Waggoner: Well, and the collision to comes to I’m agreeing with what you’re talking about, because that’s what I would do because that’s how I was raised in, in what I do.
+[00:06:42] Pete Waggoner: Yeah.
+Well, and the collision too comes to I’m agreeing with what you’re talking about, because that’s what I would do because that’s how I was raised in, in what I do.

-[00:06:53] And I think the cultural collision comes into a, you go to a wedding these days and nobody wears a suit.
+[00:06:53] And I think the cultural collision comes in too – you go to a wedding these days and nobody wears a suit.
 It’s [00:07:00] very rare sometimes.
-I’m the only guy with one odd, you know what happened here?
-You know, I hadn’t been to him for years.
+I’m the only guy with one on.
+You know, what happened here?
+You know, I hadn’t been to one for years.
 You know, my kids are coming through with those.
 And that was a little surprising to me.

 [00:07:11] But in the end, what you care about most is that people are there.
 And that they’re there for you.